cognesy/instructor-php/README.md

 // ...
 ```

-You can change the location of the configuration file for Instructor to use via
+You can change the location of the configuration files for Instructor to use via
 `INSTRUCTOR_CONFIG_PATH` environment variable.
-You can use a copy of the default
+You can use copies of the default
-configuration file as a starting point.
+configuration files as a starting point.